Under One Roof (Singaporean TV series): Episodes

+International Broadcast

 The series has been exported to Malaysia, Philippines, Australia, Taiwan, France and Canada.
 It was the first Singaporean show to be broadcast in Australia on SBS (beginning December 1997) and Canada.

 It returned briefly during Channel 5's 40th anniversary in 2003 for Season 7.
 The sitcom once again rebroadcast in May 2011 and broadcast on weekdays around 12pm before being dubbed into French.

+In August 2009, the series was also broadcast in the Philippines on TV5 and dubbed into Filipino.
+It become one of the first Singaporean series to be aired on Philippine television, and in Malaysia, it was broadcast on TV3 and NTV7 along with Phua Chu Kang Pte Ltd.

 In September 2011, 30 episodes of Season 1 were dubbed into French and broadcast in other countries worldwide.
 It became Singapore's first-ever English sitcom to be dubbed into a foreign language.
 Some episodes of Seasons 1 and 2 have been dubbed into French and aired in some other countries in 2011.
 Season 3 was then dubbed into French in early 2012.

+Reception

-Singlish
+Usage of Singlish

-This sitcom was notable for its characters' use of Singlish (an English-based creole with Malay, Chinese, Tamil and other influences) in everyday conversation.
+This sitcom was notable for its characters' use of Singlish in everyday conversation.
 Due to its use of Singlish, the show came under pressure by the Singaporean Government to use only "proper" English.
 This was mainly because of the worry that the younger school going viewers would start speaking Singlish more and bring down the standard of spoken English in Singapore.
 Another popular Singaporean sitcom that also received similar pressure was Phua Chu Kang Pte Ltd where the main lead and title character, Phua Chu Kang, was criticised for speaking Singlish.

+Accolades

+It was a finalist in the "Best Sitcom" category at the International Emmy Awards as well as the New York Festivals Awards.